A latent trawl process model for extreme values: Latent trawl process model

 where $y_+=\max(0,y)$, which is a reparametrisation of the standard density with shape parameter $\xi=1/\alpha$ and scale parameter $\sigma=\beta/\alpha$.

-Following \cite{Bortot2013} we now observe that the GPD can be represented as a mixture of exponential random variables with Gamma distributed parameters, motivating a hierarchical specification for the exceedance process $\{X_j\}$.
-In particular, the distribution of an observation $X_j$ depends on the value of a latent process $\Lambda$ at time $t_j$, denoted $\Lambda_j$.
+Following \cite{ReissThomas2007} (see also \cite{Bortot2013}), the GPD can be represented as a mixture of an exponential random variable with Gamma distributed parameter, motivating a hierarchical specification for the exceedance process $\{X_j\}$.
+In particular, we assume that the distribution of $X_j$ depends on the value of a latent process $\Lambda$ at time $j$, denoted by $\Lambda_j$.
 This latent process determines both the probability of observing an exceedance, corresponding to $X_j>0$, and the distribution of the exceedances.